 Why Do People Like Anal?

 The anus has a massive concentration of nerve endings that can feel really, really good to stimulate.
-For people with prostates, anal sex is the only way to access what is essentially a giant clitoris up your butt.
-Some of the nerves are also connected to other nerve endings, attached to the clit or the underside of the penis, depending on anatomy.
+For people with prostates, anal sex is the only way to access what is often equivocated to a clitoris.
+Some of the nerves are also connected to other nerve endings, attached to the genitals, like the clitoris or the underside of the penis, depending on your anatomy.

-Plus, anal feels a little like you’re "getting away with" something.
-It’s just a little taboo without being kinky, and it’s a hot topic that can feel a bit intimidating.
+Plus, anal feels a little dirty and risky in a fun way.
+It’s just a little taboo without being overtly kinky, but it’s a hot topic that can feel a bit intimidating.
 If you or your partner are interested in anal, here’s how to try it for the first time.

 Basic Anal Safety